Mark Roman | May 4, 2022 | Florida Law

 Class III covers all other wildlife and wildlife hybrids.
 Florida allows possession of Class III animals with a license.
 But the FWCC does not charge a fee for a Class III license.

-Sloths fall into Class III.
-This means you can own and possess a pet sloth in your home if you apply for a no-fee license and receive it.
+According to the Florida’s Animal Classification System by the FWCC, Sloths fall into Class III.
+This means you can own and possess a sloth for pet at home if you apply for a no-fee license and receive it.
 The license also allows you to travel with the sloth and take the sloth to the veterinarian.

 The license does not allow you to take the sloth to a public place or exhibit it.
 If you take the sloth to a park or exhibit the sloth at a school, Florida considers you an exhibitor.
 You must apply for and receive a wildlife exhibitor’s license even if you show off your sloth in public for free.